nghtf/restapi/README.md

 {"time":"2024-06-17T05:44:01.95231069Z","level":"INFO","msg":"request completed","module":"RestAPI","middleware":"logger","request":{"id":"71665260ed60/H7dkBWiVKA-000001","endpoint":"/version","method":"GET","remote_addr":"127.0.0.1:36878","user_agent":"curl/7.88.1"},"stats":{"status":200,"bytes":33,"duration":"2.125021ms"}}
 ```

-You can supply rest.Generic_GET_handler(data interface{}) with any sort of the data that can be marshalled to the client.
+You can supply rest.Generic.GET(data interface{}) with any sort of the data that can be marshalled to the client.

 ### Generic POST handler